-A. Payroll Periods/Payroll Errors.
+- A. Payroll Periods/Payroll Errors.
 All employees covered by this Agreement will receive bi-weekly pay.
 In no case shall the Port hold back more than fourteen (14) days' pay.
 No deductions shall be made from pay checks without the written consent of the employee, except as provided by federal, state, or municipal law.
 The Port agrees that if there is a payroll error resulting in an employee being owed one hundred dollars (\$100.00) or greater in gross straight time pay, the Port shall make payment to the employee in the form of a separate check given to the employee within two (2) regular work days.
-If there is a payroll error resulting in an employee being owed less than one hundred dollars (\$100.00) in gross straight time pay, or if there is a payroll error resulting in an employee being owed any amount of overtime, the Port will include the pay correction on the employee's next regular pay check.

-- B. Daylight Savings Time.
+If there is a payroll error resulting in an employee being owed less than one hundred dollars (\$100.00) in gross straight time pay, or if there is a payroll error resulting in an employee being owed any amount of overtime, the Port will include the pay correction on the employee's next regular pay check. - B. Daylight Savings Time.
 It is the intent of the Parties that employees working during Daylight Savings Time changes be paid only for actual hours worked.
 Accordingly, employees who are working on Night Watch in the spring, when the clocks are moved forward one (1) hour (other than those who are scheduled to be off at 0200 hours), will be required to either: (a) utilize one (1) hour of paid vacation leave, or (b) to go unpaid for one (1) hour.
 Employees who are working on Night Watch in the fall, when the clocks are moved back one (1) hour (other than those who are scheduled to be off at 0200 hours), will be paid one (1) hour at the overtime rate of pay. - C. Mandatory Direct Deposit.
-As a condition of continued employment, all employees are required to participate in the Port's direct deposit program for payroll purposes.
+As a condition of continued employment, all employees are required to participate in the Port's direct deposit program for payroll purposes. - 11.
+The parties agree to meet by or before June 30, 2023, to discuss a take home car program.